Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

 - Thoughts of death or suicidal ideation

-An intensive outpatient program (IOP) is a treatment option for people with mental health disorders that do not require an overnight inpatient stay.
-An IOP provides more support than a traditional outpatient program, including multiple sessions each week that can include counseling, depression support group therapy, and educational sessions on skill-building and coping strategies.
+An Intensive Outpatient Program (IOP) is a treatment option for teens who have a mental health disorder but do not require an inpatient stay.
+An IOP provides more support than a traditional outpatient program.
+Your teenager will attend multiple sessions each week that can include counseling, support groups, and education on coping skills.

-An IOP is designed to establish a framework for treatment that supports recovery while allowing your teenager to continue with their daily life, meeting school and family obligations.
-This is particularly beneficial if they transition from an inpatient or more intensive partial hospitalization program.
-IOPs are typically daytime mental health treatment programs that involve several hours of therapy for several days each week.
-These focus on relapse prevention, mental health management, coping strategies, and enabling your teenager to manage their condition effectively while integrating back into everyday life.
+An IOP for depression is a framework for treatment that supports recovery while allowing your teenager to continue with their daily life, meeting school and family obligations.
+This is particularly beneficial if they are transitioning from a more intensive partial hospitalization program or inpatient care.
+In-person and online mental health IOPs involve several hours of therapy 3 to 5 days each week.
+IOPs allow your teenager to manage their condition effectively while integrating back into everyday life.

 What Are the Differences Between IOPs and PHPs for Teen Depression?